ONSdigital/blaise-integration-tests/README.md

 If the `Test Explorer` window doesn't show any tests, clean and rebuild the solution via the Visual Studio `Build` menu.

 When using Chocolatey to install packages, ensure you are running your Command prompt or PowerShell instance as administrator.

-Trying to find the path to chromedriver.exe?
-Chocolatey should put it in `C:\tools\selenium\` by default.

 If you get a `.ps1 is not digitally signed` message when trying to use packages installed by Chocolatey in PowerShell, run the following: